 The following examines the proposed NRHT alignment and its crossing of S. R. 75 in Hendricks County.
-The NRHT on both sides of S. R. 75 is proposed to contain both a bicycle/ pedestrian trail and an adjacent and parallel equestrian trail.
+The trail has been developed in this area since the original publication of the Development Guide, but this proposal remains potentially useful for other locations along the trail with similar geography.
+The NRHT on both sides of S. R. 75 contains both a bicycle/ pedestrian trail and an adjacent and parallel equestrian trail.
 The site was selected because of the challenges associated with crossing a high profile state road with a posted 55 m.p.h. speed limit.